Duahau1/idol-recognizer/README.md

 <h2>Additional information</h2>

 * This website uses Microsoft Face API to train and recognize faces.
 The accuracy of identifying a correct listed idol is 67% as tested with 3 top searched images found by using Microsoft Bing Web Search API.
 * This website uses a serverless function hosted on Vercel to call all the APIs so it takes some extra for every requests.
+Also, I use my custom REST API hosted on Heroku with a in-memory cache to increase performance.
+* Front end is developed using AngularJS 1 and Senmantic UI.
+* Redis Cache is on set up.
 * This is a gift for SNH48's team SII Gen 1 's Graduation.